c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 QEMU's netdev user,smb support seems to be a good option because it encapsulates the local file sharing along with the VM config.
-I tried hard to get this working with an ubuntu 18.04 host, but eventually it proved more difficult than worthwhile.
+I tried hard to get this working with an Ubuntu 18.04 host, but eventually it proved more difficult than worthwhile.
 Nevertheless, here's some things I found out.

-I followed the [instructions here](https://unix.stackexchange.com/questions/188301/how-to-set-up-samba-sharing-with-libvirtd) to add the following to the vm config using `virsh edit`:
+I followed the [instructions here](https://unix.stackexchange.com/questions/188301/how-to-set-up-samba-sharing-with-libvirtd) to add the following to the VM config using `virsh edit`:

 ```
 <domain type='kvm' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>